-A person who expelled another person from a chosen place of stay access to which is not prohibited by law, contract, administrative act, or court decision, - committed a minor offense.
+A person who expelled another person from a chosen place of stay access to which is not prohibited by law, contract, administrative act, or court decision, -

 Book 5.
 CRIMINAL OFFENSES AGAINST PUBLIC HEALTH

 Section 5.1.
 CRIMINAL OFFENSES against public health care